Healthdirect Free Australian health advice you can count on.

 What is resting heart rate?

-Your resting heart rate, or pulse, is the number of times your heart beats per minute when you are at rest — such as when you are relaxed, sitting or lying down.
+Your resting heart rate is the number of times your heart beats per minute when you're not active.
+This means when you are sitting or lying down and feeling calm.

 Resting heart rate varies from person to person.
-Knowing yours can give you an important sign of your heart health.
+Knowing your resting heart rate can tell you a lot about how healthy your heart is.

 What is a normal resting heart rate?

-For adults, a normal resting heart rate ranges between 60 and 100 beats a minute.
+For adults, a normal resting heart rate is between 60 and 100 beats per minute.
+Your resting heart rate can change throughout the day.

 How do I check my resting heart rate?